Dennis Cook

-Career
+Playing career

 Cook graduated from Dickinson High School in 1981.
 In college, Cook was named to the All-Southwest Conference team as an outfielder at the University of Texas in both 1984 and 1985.

-Cook was a member of the 1997 World Champion Marlins, pitching in the World Series, and was the winning pitcher in relief in game 3.
+Cook was a member of the 1997 World Series champion Florida Marlins.
+He was the winning pitcher in relief in Game 3.

-Although not on the postseason roster, Cook was a member of the 2002 Angels team that won the World Series, defeating the Giants.
+Although not on the postseason roster, Cook was a member of the 2002 Angels team that won the World Series, defeating the San Francisco Giants.

 Cook was a good hitter, and he is number two on the list of MLB all-time best-hitting pitchers between 1973 and 2003 (with 100 or more at-bats).
-In 1990 he batted .306 (15 for 49), and only struck out four times in 53 plate appearances.
-His career batting average was .264 (29 for 110) and he had two career home runs.
+In 1990, he batted .306 (15-for-49), and only struck out four times in 53 plate appearances.
+His career batting average was .264 and he had two career home runs.

-Throughout Cook's tenure with the Marlins and Mets, Atlanta Braves first base coach Pat Corrales and he had a long-running conflict over Corrales's allegations that Cook scuffed the seams of the baseball with his thumbnail.
+Throughout Cook's tenure with the Marlins and New York Mets, Atlanta Braves first base coach Pat Corrales and he had a long-running conflict over Corrales's allegations that Cook scuffed the seams of the baseball with his thumbnail.
 Corrales asked umpires to inspect the baseball during almost every game, sometimes multiple times per game, that Cook pitched against the Braves.
 This once led Cook to stand on the mound and scream at Corrales in the first base coach's box during a 1997 Braves–Marlins game.

+Coaching career

-On February 1, 2010, Cook was announced as the Team Sweden's new head coach along with Scott Scudder in the coaching staff.
+On February 1, 2010, Cook was announced as the Sweden national baseball team's new head coach, with Scott Scudder in the coaching staff.

 In 2018, Cook became the pitching coach for the Chatham Anglers of the Cape Cod Baseball League.

 In October 2023, Cook was named manager of the Mid East Falcons of Baseball United.

-Cook was named manager of the Poland national baseball team in April 2024.
+Cook was named manager of the Poland national team in April 2024. as part of a broader effort to strengthen the country’s long-term competitiveness in European and international competition.
+As manager, he emphasized player evaluation, instructional development, and the implementation of professional training standards, drawing on his experience in MLB.
+His work with Poland has focused on building foundational structure and long-term growth for the national program.
+Poland finished second in a 2025 European Baseball Championship qualifier, not advancing to the continental tournament.

+In 2025, Cook became Chatham's manager and Sweden's pitching coach.
+He also led Mid East to the first Baseball United championship.